holdermatthew5/06lab-301/README.md

   - Finally click save and scroll back down to find the link to your app in the same place.

 - To deploy with heroku:
-  - from your command line, run `heroku create` then `git push heroku master`.
+  - From your command line, run `heroku create` then `git push heroku master`.
   - Then to find the link to your deployed app run `git remote -v` in the command line while in the root level of the repository.
+  - Once done you can copy your database to your heroku version with the following command:
+    - `heroku pg:psql -f path/to/schema.sql --app your-app-name`.

 ## Architecture

 This app uses:
   - Javascript
+  - JQuery
   - Node.js
   - cors
   - express
+  - superagent
+  - postgresql

 ## Change Log